 No. The Wharton Undergraduate Division will not confirm availability or email anyone other than the student who submits the sign-up form for the reservation.

 What are my responsibilities as primary contact for the reservation?

 If you submit the Lunch & Learn online sign-up form, you are considered the primary contact for the reservation.
 It is your responsibility to:

 - Notify everyone in your party about the lunch reservation.

 - Coordinate details for the lunch (e.g., when/where to meet).

-- Submit the itemized receipt to G95 within one business day of your lunch.
+- Submit the itemized receipt to the Undergraduate Division within one business day of your lunch.